ma-thibaud/sample-app/README.md

-# Ruby on Rails Tutorial sample application
+# Mini-Twitter app

 ## Reference implementation

-This is the reference implementation of the sample application from [*Ruby on Rails Tutorial:
+This is the reference implementation of the Mini-Twitter Application from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)